 3. Azure offers near infinite possibilities

 Azure will drive innovation in your organization.
-Cloud-based software enables employees to become more mobile, flexible and productive in their work; the Internet of Things tracks useful data that helps optimize processes; Artificial Intelligence automizes recurring or tedious tasks; Big Data delivers valuable insights into different parts of your organization.
-Of course, these improvements will impact your business results, too.
+Cloud-based apps enable employees to become more mobile, flexible and productive in their work; the Internet of Things tracks useful data that helps optimize processes; Artificial Intelligence automizes recurring or tedious tasks; Big Data delivers valuable insights into different parts of your organization.
+Of course, these improvements will leave an impact on your business results, too.

 Azure offers tools for all levels of knowledge and proficiency that employees can adopt, starting from the development of simple apps by using drag-and-drop elements or templates.